qadan/civviebot/README.md

 Once you have the app and bot set up, copy `sample.config.yml` to `config.yml` and fill in the `discord_client_id`, `discord_client_secret`, and `discord_token`.

-That's all that is needed for the bot itself to run, but CivvieBot also requires an API endpoint to be set up using the `host` and `port` settings.
-These default to `localhost` and `3002`, respectively, and should be changed accordingly if you're installing CivvieBot on a public server.
+That's all that is needed for the bot itself to run, but CivvieBot also requires the API endpoint to be referenced using the `host` config parameter.

+**NOTE**: Civilization 6 doesn't understand how to send requests to a specific port using the `:PORT_NUMBER` syntax.
+Genuinely, it's that bad; one wonders aloud how you mess up your implementation that severely.
+Wherever and however CivvieBot is deployed, it _must_ respond to requests from Civilization 6 on port 80.

 ### Logging